5 reasons to go to the cinema in September 2023

 For those who like merging their love of film with music, there’s a 20th anniversay re-release of School of Rock (8 September), a rare screening of Lasse Hallström’s ABBA: The Movie (17 September, Barbican), documentary Angelheaded Hipster: The Songs of Marc Bolan & T. Rex and a remastered re-release of Jonathan Demme’s Talking Heads concert film Stop Making Sense (both 22 September).

 There’s also, seemingly out of nowhere, a third My Big Fat Greek Wedding film (8 September) and another film starring Kenneth Branagh as Hercule Poirot (A Haunting in Venice, 15 September).
-If you “want to play a game”, there’s even a 10th Saw film (29 September) for you to wince or whoop through, disposition depending.
+If you “want to play a game”, there’s even a 10th Saw film (29 September) for you to wince or whoop through.

 September also provides a great chance to see some old favourites on the biggest screen around: the BFI IMAX are hosting screenings of films including Mamoru Oshii’s anime classic Ghost in the Shell (10 September), every Mad Max film through the night (16 September) and Brazil (25 September).